Cyclists enjoy the wild flowers along the Tour de Stooges route in 2006

-From the west using I-64 Mckendree University is about 25 minutes from downtown St. Louis.
+From the west using I-64 McKendree University is about 25 minutes from downtown St. Louis.
 From St. Louis, take Interstate 64 to Exit 19 toward Carlyle.
-Go north on IL158 for about one mile to US Route 50.
-Go east on Route 50 to Belleville St. (there is a left turn ane).
-Turn left onto Bellville St. to Alton St. Turn left on Alton St..
-The Melvin Price Convocation Center is on the right just past the second stop sign (Summerfield St).
+Go north on IL-158 for about one mile to US Route 50.
+Go east (right) on Route 50 to Belleville St. (there is a left turn lane).
+Turn left onto Belleville St. to Alton St. Turn left on Alton St. The Melvin Price Convocation Center is on the right just past the second stop sign (Summerfield St).
 Volunteers will be along the last few blocks of the route to direct you to parking, just look for the yellow safety vests.

-From the north, take I-70 east or west depending upon where you are coming from to exit 21.
-Go south on Il-4 to the traffic light in Lebanon at St Louis St. (about 11 miles), turn right onto St Louis St..
-Go straight to the first stop sign (Alton St).
-Turn right and the Melvin Price Convocation Cente will be on the right just past the first stop sign.
+From the north using I-70 east or west depending upon where you are coming from to exit 21 (IL-4)and go south for about 9 miles.
+Turn right at Widicus Rd (top of hill).
+Follow Widicus Rd for about .6 mi.
+Turn left to stay on Widicus Rd for about 1.6 mi.
+(Widicus Rd becomes Monroe St. just past Horner Park).
+Turn right on Summerfield St. (McKendree U Campus Safety on the southwest corner) and the Melvin Price Convocation Center will be on the right at the next stop sign.
 Volunteers will be along the last few blocks of the route to direct you to parking, just look for the yellow safety vests.